 Putting Stevia Through the Wringer: Is Stevia Safe?

 Stevia has been in the spotlight since Coca-Cola unveiled, in South America, a stevia-sugar combo dubbed Coca-Cola Life.
 This, quite obviously, quickly drew the attention of the natural health community.
 I mean, pretty much anything the Atlanta-based beverage giant does pings our radar.

-Especially considering the fact that Coca-Cola has purchased a slew of “all natural” brands, including Zico, Vitamin Water, Simply Orange, Odwalla, and Honest Tea.
+Many people ask the question, “Is stevia safe,” especially considering the fact that Coca-Cola has purchased a slew of “all natural” brands, including Zico, Vitamin Water, Simply Orange, Odwalla, and Honest Tea.

 - Do we really trust anything Coke does?